 You can get your first Second Nature order free simply by entering your email address on their website.

-Once your trial ends after 30 days and your recurring orders begin, the most you’ll pay for a Second Nature filter is $11.97, which always come with free shipping.
+Once your trial ends after 30 days and your recurring orders begin, the most you’ll pay for a Second Nature filter is $11.97, which always comes with free shipping.
 And like many other subscription services, the more filters you order, the lower the price you'll pay.

-For example, when we choose one 20 x 20 x 1 filter, their website returns the following pricing for LiteAllergen, MicroAllergen and SuperAllergen filters: $11.97, $15.97 and $19.97.
+For example, when we choose one 20 x 20 x 1 filter, their website returns the following pricing for LiteAllergen, MicroAllergen, and SuperAllergen filters: $11.97, $15.97, and $19.97.
 You can add $3 per filter if you need custom sizes.

 However, if we increase the number of filters per order to three, their prices drop $1–$2, each.

 After entering your payment details and checking out, Second Nature will start shipping your filters as instructed, with no commitments or membership fees.
 You’re only charged when each order is shipped, and you can delay shipments or cancel your subscription at any time.

 Orders come with a 30-day refund policy, which you can request by calling (800)308-1186 or filling out their online contact form.

 Overall, these prices are relatively in line with filters from popular brands like Honeywell, Filtrete, and Rheem, many of which are sold through popular online retailers like HomeDepot, Lowes, and Amazon.
 At least in the instances of HomeDepot and Amazon, you can also set up recurring shipments you can pause, change, or cancel at any time.

 Are There Other HVAC Filter Subscription Services Like Second Nature?